lukechn99/github-quickstart/class/class_5521_machine_learning_fundamentals/8_non-parametric_methods.md

-# Non-Parametric Methods
+# Parametric and Non-Parametric Methods

 ## Parametrics Methods

 Data is assumed to come from some known model like a gaussian distribution or bernoulli distribution.

 ## Non-Parametric Methods

 No assumed distribution.
 However, similar inputs have similar outputs and functions change smoothly.
 We rely on neighboring datapoints to interpolate from instead of having a global model.
 We use a sample set to derive an estimator of the PDF and CDF and decide on a neighborhood size for the neighborhoods.

 ## Cumulative Density Function

 $\hat{F}(x)=\frac{number \ of \ data \ points \ < \ input \ data}{total \ number \ of \ data points \ (N)}$

 ## Probability Density Function

 $\hat{p}(x)=\frac{1}{h}[\frac{number \ of \ data \ points \ less \ than \ x+h \ minus \ number \ of \ data \ points \ less \ than \ x}{N}]$
 Where $h$ is the bin size (neighborhood size)

 ## Histogram Estimator

 $\hat{p}(x)=\frac{number \ of \ datapoints \ in \ bin}{Nh}$
 Where $\hat{p}(h)$ is the height of each column and $h$ is the width of each column.
 The smaller the $h$, the more accurate each bucket is, however, the less datapoints we're able to consider per bucket.
 The higher the $h$, the smoother the overall curve.

 ## The Naive Estimator